matomo-org/developer-documentation/docs/3.x/generated/Piwik/ViewDataTable/Config.md

 Message to show if not data is available for the report Defaults to `CoreHome_ThereIsNoDataForThisReport` if not set

+Attention: Message will be printed raw.
+Don't forget to escape where needed!

 #### Signature

 - It is a `string` value.